nezvers/exFat_forensic_basic_info/README.md

 ## What it can do?
 * Gather and print VBR information;
 * Print cluster status based on bitmap position (absolute byte position);
-* Carve data out into file by defining the start and the end clusters.
+* Carve data out into a file by defining the start and the end clusters.

-I'd like to add reading info from the file entries.